On the critical regularity of nilpotent groups acting on the interval: the metabelian case: Proof of Theorem

 \subsubsection{The maps $g_s$ are $C^{1+\alpha}$-diffeomorphisms}

-We start the proof of Proposition \ref{prop main} by showing that the map $g_s$, for $s\in \{1,\ldots,d\}$, are of class $C^{1+\alpha}$.
-That is, we want to show that there is constant $C>0$ such that
+We start the proof of Proposition \ref{prop main} by showing that the maps $g_s$, for $s\in \{1,\ldots,d\}$, are of class $C^{1+\alpha}$.
+That is, we want to show that $g_s$ is a $C^1$-diffeomorphism and that there is a constant $C>0$ such that

-To check this, it is enough to consider points $x,y$ in intervals $I_{i_1,\ldots,i_k,j}$ and $I_{i_1, \ldots,i_k,j'}$.
-Indeed, after condition 2) in Lemma \ref{lem tsuboi} and the definition of $g_s$, it follows that $g_s$ has derivative 1 at the end points of the intervals $\cup_j I_{i_1,\ldots,i_k,j}$, so this case follows by applying triangular inequality.
+To check this, it is enough to find a uniform $C$ as above for points $x,y$ in $\cup_j I_{i_1,\ldots,i_k,j}$ (independent of $i_1,\ldots,i_k$).
+Indeed, after condition 2) in Lemma \ref{lem tsuboi} and the definition of $g_s$, it follows that $g_s$ has derivative 1 at the end points of the intervals $\cup_j I_{i_1,\ldots,i_k,j}$.
+Hence the conditions from \cite[Lemma 4.1.22]{na} are satisfied, therefore obtaining that the $g_s$'s are of class $C^{1+\alpha}$.

 \vsp